konveyor/move2kube-website/docs/tutorials/migration-workflow/transform.md

     [Select Other if you want to expose the service inventory to some other port] 8080
     INFO[0005] Transformer WarRouter processing 2 artifacts
     ?
-Select the transformer to use for service customers-tomcat Tomcat
+Select the transformer to use for service customers Tomcat
     INFO[0007] Transformer WarRouter Done
     INFO[0007] Transformer Maven Done